kylchien/Smart-Fish/README.md

 <img src="http://i124.photobucket.com/albums/p24/moneypig/smart-fish.jpg" width=600>
 </body>

-This project was inspired by http://www.ai-junkie.com/ann .
-It is a wonderful site with lots of AI stuffs - go check it out :)
+This project was inspired by http://www.ai-junkie.com - it is a very cool site with lots of AI stuffs - go check it out :)